cockroachdb/docs/frequently-asked-questions.md

 Transactions in CockroachDB do not explicitly lock their data resources.
 Instead, using [optimistic concurrency control (OCC)](https://en.wikipedia.org/wiki/Optimistic_concurrency_control), CockroachDB proceeds with transactions under the assumption that there’s no contention until commit time.
 In cases without contention, this results in higher performance than explicit locking would allow.
 With contention, one of the conflicting transactions must be restarted or aborted.

 In practice, most applications experience low contention.
 However, with significant contention, OCC may perform poorly.
 If your application experiences high rates of contention, snapshot isolation (SI) can significantly improve performance.

+## Since CockroachDB is inspired by Spanner, does it require atomic clocks to synchronize time?

+No. CockroachDB was designed to work without atomic clocks or GPS clocks.
+It’s an open source database intended to be run on arbitrary collections of nodes, from physical servers in a corp development cluster to public cloud infrastructure using the flavor-of-the-month virtualization layer.
+It’d be a showstopper to require an external dependency on specialized hardware for clock synchronization.
+However, CockroachDB does require moderate levels of clock synchronization for correctness.
+If clocks drift past a maximum threshold, nodes will be taken offline.
+It's therefore highly recommended to run [NTP](http://www.ntp.org/) or other clock synchronization software on each node.

+For full details on time synchronization in CockroachDB, see [Living Without Atomic Clocks](https://www.cockroachlabs.com/blog/living-without-atomic-clocks/).

 ## What languages can I use to work with CockroachDB?